 Running any type of business means facing risks.
 Managing those risks is what sets successful businesses apart from the rest.
 Protecting your software company from devastating losses that could bankrupt your company is the first step to keeping you on-line.
 Below are other coverages that can be added to your software company insurance and that no software company should be without.

 Commercial General Liability Insurance is a staple for all commercial enterprises.
 It protects businesses from legal claims of personal injury, property damage, false advertising, libel/slander and more.
 If a client is injured while on your property (or you injure them on their property or anywhere else) or if a pedestrian crossing in front of your business slips and falls on ice and injures themselves, your software company could be facing costly litigation.
+Also, consider opting for liability insurance coverage that is made with your software business in mind.

 Cyber Liability & Privacy Insurance for your software company only makes sense.
 With the amount and type of information stored on your computers and other devices, your software company is a desirable target for cybercriminals.
 Cyber liability cover in a software company insurance plan can cover the costs of a breach including losses sustained by parties affected by a breach, costs to repair systems and data and notification costs.